 Sometimes referred to as transportation factoring or trucking factoring, freight factoring is the process of selling a freight bill of lading or outstanding invoice to a third party known as a factoring company.
 Instead of waiting 30, 60, 90, or more days to get paid after completing a load, the factoring company pays you right away, accelerating your cash flow.

-While freight factoring companies differ somewhat in their terms and processes, it usually works like this:
+While freight factoring companies differ somewhat in their terms and processes in their factoring agreements, it usually works like this:

 1. Accept work and complete the load as you normally would.

-2. Submit the invoice to your factoring company.
+2. Submit the unpaid invoice to your factoring company.

 3. Get paid 70-80 percent of the invoice’s value right away.